Religion in Uganda

 Christianity is the predominant religion in Uganda.
-According to the 2014 census, over 84 percent of the population was Christian, while about 14 percent of the population adhered to Islam, making it the largest minority religion.
+According to the 2024 census, approximately 82 percent of the population was Christian, while around 13 percent of the population adhered to Islam, making it the largest minority religion.
 Anglicanism and Catholicism are the main Christian denominations in the country.

-In 2009, the northern and west Nile regions were dominated by Roman Catholics, and Iganga District in the east of Uganda had the highest percentage of Muslims.
-Good Friday, Easter Monday, Eid al-Fitr, Eid al-Adha, and Christmas are recognized national holidays.
+The northern and west Nile regions are dominated by Roman Catholics, and Iganga District in the east of Uganda had the highest percentage of Muslims; Good Friday, Easter Monday, Eid al-Fitr, Eid al-Adha, and Christmas are recognized national holidays.

 Government policy

-Freedom of religion is guaranteed by the Uganda Constitution, but religions are expected to be registered with the government.
-Some religions considered to be cults are restricted.
-The Catholic Church, the Church of Uganda, the Eastern Orthodox Church in Uganda, and the Uganda Muslim Supreme Council are registered under the Trustees Incorporation Act.
-Most other religious groups are registered yearly as non-governmental organizations.
+Freedom of religion is guaranteed by the Uganda Constitution, but religions are expected to be registered with the government and then to secure a five-year license; registered groups are exempt from direct taxation.

+Freedom of religion

+In 2023, the country was scored 3 out of 4 for religious freedom by Freedom House.